 - All visitors to Canada are required to present their passport at points of entry.
 If a current passport is not available and you are a U.S. citizen, you should consult Canadian Customs & Immigration with regard to specific forms of identification that will be accepted for entry.

 - Citizens or permanent residents of the U.S. do not require visas to visit Canada.
 Foreign visitors from outside North America may require specific visas or other documentation such as proof of immunization.
 Further information can be obtained from the Canadian Embassy and Consulates.

-- Canada-US Border Requirements Toolkit
+- Canada-US Border Checklist

 - Information for Visitors to Canada (Canada Border Services Agency)

 - Foreign Consulates - Click here.

 - For information on Canadian Airport Transit Security and what is allowable in your carry on luggage, etc., please visit the CATSA website.

 - Visitors taking medicine prescribed by a doctor should bring a copy of the prescription in case it needs to be renewed by a doctor in Canada.

 - It is recommended that visitors to Canada obtain traveler's health insurance before leaving their country because health insurance plans often do not extend coverage for services received outside the country of residence.